kumfc/sfm-tools/directional-scale-controls/README.md

 - In order to minimize the effect from previous issue, I simplified the expression and by that sacrificed "Remap Slider Range" functionality.
 Actually, with the use of master-scale you can stretch the dag up to 64 times in every direction, but if you want more, or, for some reason, negative values — use __Facial Flex Unlocker__ or simply Graph Editor mode.

-- Presented X Y Z is actually local bone orientation, they are not global and most commonly doesn't fit with RGB arrows.
+- Presented X Y Z is actually local bone orientation, they are not global and most commonly don't fit with RGB arrows.
 That's not a bug.